Fraunhofer-AISEC/codyze/docs/content/en/docs/Mark Authors/Define Entities.md

 ## Model relevant classes as MARK entities

 It is certainly not necessary to model all classes of the software library as MARK entities.
-Rather, you need to identify those classes which hold cryptographic relevant data or provide cryptographic functions.
+Rather, you need to identify those classes which hold relevant data or provide functions.
 Although in many cases, several classes of the programming language can be summarized in one abstract MARK entity, it might be easier to directly map classes to entities in the first iteration.

 The name of an entity can be freely chosen.
 If it refers to a specific class in the programming language, though, it might make sense to name them accordingly.